-I write a monthly column, ‘Just Sayin’ for the Bisbee Observer, a local weekly that comes out on Thursdays.
-I live in Bisbee, Arizona, a stone’s throw from the US/MX border.
-My locale, my travel, my take on national issues and politics, and my work as a high-school history teacher at Bisbee High School, all inform my column.
-It’s a treat when I see folks around town who liked my column.
-Nobody has told me directly that they don’t like it.
-So far.
-The paper is available online for $45 a year.
+I live in Bisbee, Arizona, a stone’s throw from the US/MX border, where I write a monthly column, ‘Just Sayin’ for the Bisbee Observer, a local weekly that comes out on Thursdays.
+My locale, my travel, my take on national issues and politics, and my work as a high-school history teacher, all inform my column.
+The paper sells for a dollar and can be purchased at the Bisbee Safeway, in front of the Old Bisbee Post Office, and a few other locations with the newspaper machines.
+The weekly is also available online for $45 a year.
 Click here The Bisbee Observer to subscribe for the electronic edition.
 Folks love the weekly ‘Police Beat.’

 I write a blog when inspiration strikes me.
 Most of them are floating around here somewhere in this website.
 These days, a writer has to be pretty proficient at promoting his or her work and needs an internet platform to do so.
 I’d rather write than fool around with this damn platform.
-Mark Twain, my literary hero, would agree with me.
+Mark Twain, my literary hero, might agree.

 Thanks for taking a look.